Football in Hungary: Pre-1900

+Post-World War II

 Hungary were regular features at major tournaments, such as the first Olympic Football Tournament (Stockholm 1912) and many FIFA World Cup.
 They were the first non-UK team to beat England at Wembley Stadium with their 6–3 victory in 1953.
 The golden age of Hungarian football took place in the 1950s, with the emergence of players of the caliber of Ferenc Puskás, László Kubala, Zoltán Czibor, Sándor Kocsis, Nándor Hidegkuti, Ferenc Szusza, József Bozsik & Gyula Grosics.
 This team (with the exception of Kubala, who only played 3 games with Hungary before playing for Spain) was known as the Golden Team and remained undefeated for 32 consecutive games, winning the gold medal in the 1952 Olympic Games in Helsinki and reaching the final in the 1954 World Cup in Switzerland, always with Ferenc Puskás as a star (84 goals in 85 matches playing for the Hungary national football team).
 The twilight of this team that marveled the world came with the Hungarian Revolution of 1956, and after a match of the European Champion's Cup Budapest Honvéd in Bilbao, many of the stars like Czibor, Kocsis and Puskás decided not to return to their country and sign for teams from Western Europe, meaning his retirement from the national team.
 Puskás joined Real Madrid in 1958, winning three European Cups and debuting with the Spain national football team in 1961, while Czibor and Kocsis joined FC Barcelona.
 In 1967, the Ferencváros T.C.
 Flórián Albert became the inaugural Hungarian to win the Golden Ball, surpassing the second place achieved by Puskás seven years before.
+With the dominant performance of Hungary in the 1950s, football became a source of pride amongst nationalist groups, and they used it as an outlet for nationalist and Soviet tensions causing a culture around rowdiness and racism to form at matches.
+As the popularity of football rose, the Soviets began to see it as a threat to their regime, and stripped it away from the Hungarian public.
+As a result, attendance to matches dropped from over 17,000 attendees to less than 3,000.

+Post-Communism

+Post soviet rule, the Hungarian government has been trying to pick up the pieces, and bring Hungary back into the football world.
+This has been difficult, however, with FIFA sanctioning Hungary for racist occurrences at matches.
+Perhaps the most notable of these occurrences was in the FIFA World Cup Qatar 2022 qualifying match against England that led to sanctions from FIFA because of the behavior of fans who were making racist chants towards English players.
+Hungary's football team participated in the 1982 and 1986 World Cups.